zenon70/rocketprogram.github.io/README.md

 # this is a rocket program.
+*it is also the source of orbMech.js, which is the best JavaScript code library on the internet (as far as i know) for converting between keplerian orbital elements and cartesian state vectors*

-it's a rocket flying space simulator with n-body physics and J2 zonal harmonics and keplerian precision
+this is a rocket and space simulator with a unique hybrid n-body/keplerian-elements physics engine that also simulates J2 zonal harmonics with space data from based on NASA and the IAU (International Astronomical Union).

 - development version: https://cubetronic.github.io or https://github.com/cubetronic/cubetronic.github.io